Program Requirements

 Commensurate with the Department’s goal of preparing the next generation of scholars and teachers, both learning what is involved in teaching and gaining teaching experience are essential components of graduate education.
 For that reason, Political Science Ph.D. students are expected to devote part of their time in years three and four in the program to gaining experience as teachers.
 (Students who receive full outside fellowship support may be exempt from this requirement.)
 Students will serve as Teaching Fellows, working with a faculty member in teaching one of their courses.
 Depending on the course, student responsibilities will include writing and grading exams and other assignments, leading discussion and lab sections, and holding regular office hours.
 Details about the expectations for serving as a Teaching Fellow are availableon the Teaching Fellow Appointment Page.

 The Department expects students to devote themselves exclusively to course work, research, and comprehensive examinations in their first two years in the Ph.D. program.
 Consequently, students may not teach prior to their third year in the Ph.D. program.
 Students may also not teach while receiving a University Dissertation Fellowship.
-Students preferences for teaching will be solicited each semester, and first preference in assignment as a Teaching Fellow is giving to students in their teaching years (normally years three and four in the Ph.D. program).
+Students preferences for teaching will be solicited each semester, and students in Good Standing receive highest priority in Teaching Fellow assignments, with students in their teaching years (normally years three and four) receiving preference.

 In pursuit of this key mission in producing strong teachers, Yale’s Graduate Teaching Center provides workshops to support becoming an excellent teacher.
 One key opportunity is the Certificate of College Teaching Preparation, which includes workshops to develop teaching skills, observation of others in the practice of teaching, and being observed in the classroom.
 Students who receive the Certificate will have a teaching portfolio to include when going on the academic market.